1st Avenue Improvements

 Lane Closures/Traffic Changes

-- 1st Avenue traffic is reduced to one lane in both directions the entire length of the project, from 6th Street to 9th Street (see Resources: "Phase 2 - Stages 1 and 2").
+- 1st Avenue traffic is reduced to one lane in both directions the entire length of the project, from 6th to 9th Streets (see Resources: "Phase 2 - Stages 1 and 2").

 - The inner left turn lane on eastbound 5th Street approaching 1st Avenue is closed to simplify the merging of 5th Street traffic turning left onto northbound 1st Avenue.